Tiles-uncc/Private-Projects/README.md

 * An AI that utilizes neural networking for regression and classification algorithms
 * An AI that uses four linear regression algorithms to predict the house prices of Boston homes.
 * A recreation of Pacman
+* A 3D prototype based off of Super Monkey Ball
 * A platformer game prototype

 For a brief description of each of the projects and to guide you, the reader, through the projects, read through the README.